allenai/allennlp-guide/chapters/part2/hyperparameter-optimization.md

 A typical way to tune hyperparameters is random search.
 Random search samples hyperparameter from a search space randomly.
-We also note that random search samples a hyperparameter independently in each trial, which means each trial doesn't affect results of other trials.
+We also note that random search samples a hyperparameter independently in each trial, which means each trial doesn't affect the results of other trials.
-Although random search often find good hyperparameters, there are some room to utilize the history of the previous truals.
+Although random search often find good hyperparameters, there is some room to utilize the history of the previous trials.

-Sequential Model-based Optimization (SMBO) is an approach that iterates between fitting a model and using them to make about choices which configuration to investigate in a next trial.
+Sequential Model-based Optimization (SMBO) is an approach that iterates between fitting a model and using them to make about choices which configuration to investigate in the next trial.
 For example, [Tree-structured Parzen Estimator (TPE)](https://papers.nips.cc/paper/4443-algorithms-for-hyper-parameter-optimization) was proposed as the one example of SMBO algorithm, which shows the performance over random search.